AlexanderEggers/autotarget/README.md

 ```

 Using Fragments, the implemention is quite similar.
-You also need to use the TargetService or JTargetService.
+You also need to use the TargetService.
 To access the generated methods for your Fragments, you need to use the FragmentTargets class.

 ```kotlin